 25 Book Challenge - Responses due by June

 Several content based websites are available for additional engagement and learning.
 Links to these sites are available from "Websites We Use" on the Jeff Road homepage or from "My Links".

-Homework Support: Homework is meant to be meaningful with tasks that are useful to the learner.
-Parents can help children develop good work habits.
+Homework Support: Parents can help children develop good work habits.
 Please show your child that homework is an important priority and that you value its worth by offering the following kinds of support.